theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 # ?
 V/C NPr+    ?
 NPr+  V/J    NPr/J/P #    .
 >
 #
 > Computer science is an  empirical discipline .
 We   would have   called it       an
 # NSg/V+   NSg/V   VL D/P NSg/J+    NSg/V+     .
-IPl+ NSg/VX NSg/VX V/J    NPr/ISg+ D/P+
+IPl+ VX    NSg/VX V/J    NPr/ISg+ D/P+
 > experimental science , but     like        astronomy , economics , and geology , some     of its
 # NSg/J+       NSg/V+  .
 NSg/C/P NSg/V/J/C/P NSg       .
 NSg+      .
 V/C NSg     .
 I/J/R/Dq P  ISg/D$+
 > unique forms of observation and experience do     not   fit     a   narrow  stereotype of